blacklightpy/vaultofknowledge/Arguments against religion.md

 															- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.Q1.A1.Q2.A2.Q1.A1.\]** If they say, the test is necessary for obedience
 																- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q1.A1.Q1.A1.Q2.A2.Q1.A1.Q1.\]** Jump to [[Arguments against religion#^heaven-without-test|Heaven without test]]
 								- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2\]** But that hasn't worked out well, and has resulted in suffering, so isn't he responsible for not acting on a problem that he can fix?
-									- If they say, it is not his responsibility to fix our lack of faith.
+									- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.\]** If they say, it is not his responsibility to fix our lack of faith.
 Those who have faith have no problems.
-										- Is it not his responsibility to fix the problem of lack of faith he put in our hearts?
+										- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.\]** Is it not his responsibility to fix the problem of lack of faith he put in our hearts?
-											- If they say, it's not him, it's the devil
+											- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.A1.\]** If they say, it's not him, it's the devil
+												- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.A1.Q1.\]** Ask why would a god create a devil separately to foil his own plans?
+If the devil was a cast out, why couldn't he just have burned him without letting him cause problems for others?
+After all, mortals die in flesh, and the dead ones won't spread problems with their minds, so why could he have not made the same decision with the devil?
+													- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.A1.Q1.A1.\]** If they say, he expects us to do the right thing and follow his commands:
+														- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.A1.Q1.A1.Q1.\]** Say,
 	- If they say, he gave a few chances to humanity, but they never learn:
 		- Can't an infinite lord give infinite chances?
 			- If opposed: